Cochlear Implants for children

 - learning, motivation and support

-As part of the decision making process, you will be encouraged to meet other families with children who have had cochlear implants so that you can discuss the benefits and challenges that may be involved.
+Here at the Nottingham Programme, we can give you lots of information about cochlear implants, but nothing can compare to getting information directly from people who are living with severe or profound deafness and have cochlear implants themselves.
+As part of the decision-making process, you will be encouraged to meet other families with children who have had cochlear implants so that you can discuss the benefits and challenges that may be involved.

-You can also view videos of some or our patients and their parents talking about their experience with cochlear implants.
+You can also click here to view video clips and written accounts of some of our young patients and their parents talking about their experience with cochlear implants.

 Listening through a cochlear implant is very different to normal hearing or hearing through a hearing aid; the child will need time to get used to how it sounds.
-In addition to programming appointments, children will receive support and visits from our Outreach Support Team.
-They work with the family, carers and local professionals to help develop the child’s listening skills and monitor their progress.
+In addition to programming appointments, children will receive support and visits from our Listening and Communication Specialists.
+This team of Speech and Language Therapists and Teachers of the Deaf work with the family, carers and local professionals to help develop the child’s listening skills and monitor their progress.

 This may be in any of the following ways: